Elected 1st May 2003

 Gerald led the Portsmouth Liberal Democrats into running Portsmouth City Council once again in May 2018.

 Current Council Positions

-- Member of the Employment Committee
+- Chair of the Employment Committee

 - Member of the Health and Wellbeing Board

-- Member of the Licensing Committee
+- Standing Deputy for the Licensing Committee

 Facebook - /geraldvjuk

 Twitter - @geraldvjuk

 Instagram - /geraldvernonjackson